 5.2 Results and discussion

 As in Experiment 3a, two questions are of interest: first, does the probability of belief in p – this time, as ascribed to the speaker rather than the listener’s own belief – vary as a function of the observed utterance?
-Second, does the strength of the evidence for p inferred to be available to the speaker vary as a function of the observed utterance?
+Second, does the type and strength of the evidence for p inferred to be available to the speaker vary as a function of the observed utterance?

 To address the first question, we conducted a mixed effects linear regression predicting degree of belief in p from a dummy-coded utterance predictor with must/muss as reference level, separately for English and German.
 The model included random by-participant and by-item intercepts.
 Fig. 5 shows mean probability of ascribed speaker belief in p by utterance: participants believed the speaker was more likely to believe p after observing the bare utterance than after observing the must utterance in English (β=.18, SE=0.03, t=6.59, p<0.0001) or the corresponding muss utterance in German (β=.19, SE=0.03, t=5.79, p< .0001).
 In contrast, they believed the speaker was less likely to believe p if they produced probably p (β=- .14, SE=0.03, t=-5.28, p<0.0001) or might p (β=-.22, SE=0.03, t=-8.36, p<0.0001).
 In German, participants believed the speaker was less likely to believe p if they produced vermutlich p (β=-.1, SE=0.03, t=-3.01, p<0.004); there was no difference between muss p and wohl p (β=-.02, SE=0.03, t=-.61, p< .55).
 This shows, similar to what we found in the domain of production, that perceived speaker commitment in the case of both epistemic must and discourse particles is stronger than in the case of using otherwise synonymous adverbs such as vermutlich.